Skip to Content

 What is the process for a violent crime case in Gainesville?

+The process typically begins with an arrest followed by an arraignment—a hearing where charges are formally presented.
+Pre-trial proceedings include discovery, motions, and possibly plea negotiations.
+If a plea is not reached, the case proceeds to trial.
+A knowledgeable violent crime defense lawyer in Gainesville is essential to navigate these steps successfully and to protect your rights at each stage.
 An important part of this process is understanding the role of bail and pretrial detention.
 Florida law allows for the possibility of being released on bail, but a judge's decision can vary based on the severity of the alleged crime, previous criminal history, and perceived flight risk.
-Our attorneys work diligently to argue for favorable bail terms, ensuring that you or your loved one can return home pending trial.
+Our attorneys work diligently to argue for favorable bail terms, helping you or your loved one return home pending trial whenever possible.

 How can a defense lawyer help with my case?